francodiaz7/odin-rock-paper-scissors/README.md

 ## About

-This is a project assignment from The Odin Project about rock paper scissors using javascript.
+This is a project assignment from The Odin Project about the game "rock paper scissors" using javascript.

 ## Links